Lake Muhazi: Description

 Lake Muhazi is 60 km long, in an east–west direction, but its width is less than 5 km.
 It is located in east-central Rwanda and has shoreline in three of the country's five provinces.
-The western third of the lake forms the border between Kigali Province (Gasabo District) to the south, and Northern Province (Gicumbi District) to the north.
+The western third of the lake forms the border between City of Kigali (Gasabo District) to the south, and Northern Province (Gicumbi District) to the north.
 The eastern two-thirds of the lake is in the Eastern Province, forming the border between Rwamagana District to the south, and Gatsibo and Kayonza Districts to the north.

 Various meteorological and limnological observations have taken place (Plisnier, 1990, Mukankomeje et al. 1993).